xf97/SolidityCheck/README.md

+# [Warning] Any use of *SolidtyCheck* to publish a paper without my consent is an infringement of IP rights!
+I will investigate the responsibility of the infringers!

+# [Attention] If you want to use this project's code, please contact me by email.

 SolidityCheck
 =============

 <img src="./logo.jpg" alt="Logo" width="500"/>

 **SolidityCheck is a static code problem analysis tool based on regular expressions and program instrumentation, which is developed for Ethereum smart contracts.**